NeurodataWithoutBorders/nwb_hackathons/HCK10_2021_Remote/README.md

 ## Code of Conduct

-Brainhack is dedicated to providing a harassment-free hackathon experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+We are dedicated to providing a harassment-free hackathon experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
 We do not tolerate harassment of event participants in any form.
 Sexual language and imagery is not appropriate for any event venue, including talks. event participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the event organizers.

 Harassment includes, but is not limited to: